e-choness/mmo-framework-cpp/README.md

 Highly recommend.

 ## About The Program
-Following [Dmytro Radchuk]'s [Boost.Asio C++ Network Programming Cookbook](https://www.amazon.ca/Boost-Asio-Network-Programming-Cookbook-hands/dp/1783986549) for understanding C++ network programming using Boost Asio.
+Following *Dmytro Radchuk*'s [*Boost.Asio C++ Network Programming Cookbook*](https://www.amazon.ca/Boost-Asio-Network-Programming-Cookbook-hands/dp/1783986549) for understanding C++ network programming using Boost Asio.

+### Part I - Endpoints, Protocols

+With Boost Asio TCP and UDP using the same data structure so that they are interchangeable.

+- `boost::asio::ip::tcp::endpoint` can be swapped out by `boost::asio::ip::udp::endpoint` if required protocol needs to change.

+IP addresses in Boost Asio can be found in the `boost::asio::ip` namespace.

+- `boost::asio::ip::address` is agnostic to either `boost::asio::ip::address_v4` or `boost::asio::ip::address_v6`

+### Part II - IO Service

+`boost::asio::io_service` is required to instantiate before passing it to a socket.